LADY GROVER’S FUND PRIVACY STATEMENT

 What information we collect and what we use it for

-For Members, we collect and store personal information; name, initials, rank and service, date of birth, address, email address, phone number and bank account details.
+For Members, Lady Grover’s Fund, as data controller, collects and stores personal information; name, initials, rank and service, date of birth, address, email address, phone number, bank account details and National Insurance number.
 We use your personal information to inform you of changes in rules or subscriptions, administer your Membership, keep your details current, send you an annual newsletter and inform you of AGMs.
+We process this data under the legitimate interest of fulfilling the contract we are entering into with you.
 Where you give us permission to do so, we may use your comments about our performance on our website to inform other Members and visitors to the website about how we have helped you.
 This will always be anonymised.
-Where necessary, we record specific healthcare information about you if your condition would lead us to deal with your spouse or holder of a power of attorney, rather than with yourself.
-We will ask you for your consent to collect, hold and process any of your healthcare information provided to us.
+Where necessary, we record specific healthcare information about you if your condition would lead us to deal with your spouse or holder of a power of attorney, rather than yourself.
+We will ask you for your consent to collect, hold and process any of your healthcare information which you have provided to us.

-For Beneficiaries, we collect personal information; name, relationship to member and date of birth.
-Since our purpose is to help with the costs of your healthcare, we also collect and retain relevant healthcare information provided by you or by your parent or guardian if you are under the age of 18, to process your claims.
+For Beneficiaries (Dependants), we collect personal information; name, relationship to the Member, date of birth: for the Member’s spouse only, we also collect the National Insurance number.
+This data is collected under the legitimate interest of fulfilling our contract with the Member.
+Since our purpose is to help with the costs of your healthcare, we also collect and retain relevant healthcare information provided by you, or by your parent or guardian if you are a minor, to process your claims.
 To assess a claim we need to know the nature of your illness or injury, the treatment received, the prognosis and the type and probable duration of care required.
 When you claim we will ask you for that information, which may be provided by third parties; for example the Member, doctors, hospitals, nursing homes and carers who have been part of your treatment, care plan and recovery.
 We will ask you, or until you reach 18 years of age, your parent or guardian, for consent to collect, hold and process that information.

 How we collect information and keep it current

-We receive and store the information which is given to us by Members and Beneficiaries in writing, via email, or on the telephone when you apply for Membership and when you make an enquiry or a claim.
+We receive and store the information which is given to us by Members and Beneficiaries in writing, via email, on the phone, or by using the online enrolment form on the website when you apply for Membership, and when you make an enquiry or a claim.
 When you contact us we check your details with you for accuracy, and update them where necessary.

 How we safeguard your information